yongliang-wu/yongliang-wu.github.io/index.md

 Hello!
 I'm currently a Master student at [Southeast University](https://www.seu.edu.cn/), where I'm fortunate to be supervised by [Prof.Xu Yang](https://yxpalmweb.github.io/).
 I have a wide range of research topics and interests, feel free to contact me if you have any questions or would like to discuss my works.

-I'm currently looking for research assistance and a PhD position starting in the fall of 2026.
+I'm currently looking for research assistance and PhD position starting from 2026 fall.
 If you are interested, please feel free to contact me.
 Here is my [resume](./assets/files/wuyongliang_resume.pdf).

 ## Research Interests
 - **Vision-Language Model**